Are we looking at the next big move in RLX Technology Inc. (RLX)?

 Sponsored

-The stock witnessed a -19.56% loss in the last 1 month and extending the period to 3 months gives it a 51.39%, and is 5.31% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.78% over the week and 6.10% over the month.
+The stock witnessed a -22.99% loss in the last 1 month and extending the period to 3 months gives it a 18.93%, and is -10.27% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.85% over the week and 6.00% over the month.

 RLX Technology Inc. (RLX) Analyst Forecasts